paypal/permissions-sdk-java/permissionssample/README.md

 *   Update the 'sdk_config.properties' in the 'permissionssample/src/main/resources' directory with your API credentials.
 *	Simply run mvn install to build war file.
-*	Copy 'permissionssample-2.1.96.war' into your 'tomcat/webapps' directory.
-*	Start your tomcat if it's not already running.
+*	Run `mvn jetty:run` to run the war file.
-*	Access 'http://<your-server-host:port>/permissionssample-2.1.96/' in your browser to play with the test pages.
+*	Access `http://localhost:9091/permissionssample-2.1.96/` in your browser to play with the test pages.